A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Descriptions of two-timescale VPP Operation Problem

-The detailed form of day-ahead robust optimization with recourse is given in \eqref{14}.
-Let $x_{1,t},x_{2,t}$ denote the power generation of DG1 and DG2, where $\bm{x}_t=[x_{1,t},x_{2,t}]$.
+The detailed form of the day-ahead robust optimization with recourse is given in \eqref{17}.
+Let $x_{1,D},x_{2,D}$ denote the power generation of DG1 and DG2 and $x_{3,D}$ denote the power purchased from the market under the price $\pi_{t+k}$, where $\bm{x}_D=[x_{1,D},x_{2,D},x_{3,D}]$.
 The output capacity is denoted by $\bar{x}_i,\forall i \in \{1,2\}$.
-The quadratic generation cost form part of the objective function in \eqref{14(a)}.
+The quadratic generation cost form part of the objective function in \eqref{17(a)}.

-where \eqref{14(b)} gives the constraint of maximum output power of DG, and \eqref{14(c)} limits that the scheduled day-ahead wind power should be less than the wind capacity $P$.
-And \eqref{14(d)} gives the power balance constraint.
-For the recourse problem, let $z_{i,t+k|t}^U,\forall i \in {1,2}$ denote the block of up-regulation power, and $z_{i,t+k|t}^D,\forall i \in {1,2}$ denote the block of down- regulation power, where $\bm{z}_{t+k|t}=[z_{1,t+k|t}^U,z_{2,t+k|t}^U,z_{1,t+k|t}^D,z_{2,t+k|t}^D]$.
+where \eqref{17(b)} gives the constraint of maximum output power of DG, and \eqref{17(c)} limits that the scheduled day-ahead wind power should be less than the wind capacity $P$.
+And \eqref{17(d)} gives the power balance constraint.
+For the recourse problem, let $z_{i,\xi,D}^U,\forall i \in {1,2}$ denote the block of up-regulation power, and $z_{i,\xi,D}^D,\forall i \in {1,2}$ denote the block of down- regulation power, where $\bm{z}_{\xi,D}=[z_{1,\xi,D}^U,z_{2,\xi,D}^U,z_{1,\xi,D}^D,z_{2,\xi,D}^D]$.
 Let $c_{D,i},c_{U,i}$ denote the down- and up- unit regulation cost.
-With the objective of minimizing the operation cost, the look-ahead recourse problem $\mathcal{Q}_{t+k|t}$ is defined as
+With the objective of minimizing the operation cost, the look-ahead recourse problem $\mathcal{Q}_{\xi}^D$ is defined as,

-where \eqref{15(b)} and \eqref{15(c)} are the constraints regarding the output limits of regulation blocks. \eqref{15(d)} ensures that the deviation is settled by the outputs of regulation blocks.
+where \eqref{18(b)} and \eqref{18(c)} are the constraints regarding the output limits of regulation blocks.
+Eq. \eqref{18(d)} ensures that the deviation is settled by the outputs of regulation blocks.